 M.A.
 Early Childhood Education: Trauma Studies

-In addition to fostering an understanding of the many ways in which trauma is manifested in children—including abuse, assault, immigration, and violence—this master’s in early childhood education program will help inform students on how to provide guidance and support to children who are facing trauma in their lives.
+In addition to fostering an understanding of the many ways in which trauma is manifested in children—including abuse, assault, immigration, and violence—this master’s degree in early childhood education program with an emphasis in trauma studies will help inform students on how to provide guidance and support to children who are facing trauma in their lives.

 Family Violence and Child Abuse